matloff/TidyverseSkeptic/README.md

 As noted, R courses using the Tidyverse often do rather little beyond their canonical *data %>% group_by %>% mutate %>% summarize* paradigm.
-That leaves the learners less equipped to put R to real use, compared to "graduates" of standard base-R courses.
+That leaves the learners less equipped to put R to practical use, compared to "graduates" of standard base-R courses.

 Even more important, once one gets past that simple paradigm, Tidy runs